Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 We close our treatment of the Gaussian log-Sobolev inequality with a striking result, proved by Gross in his original paper \cite{Gross}, that this inequality is equivalent to a very strong contraction property (dubbed {\em hypercontractivity}) of a certain class of stochastic transformations.
 The original motivation behind the work of Gross \cite{Gross} came from problems in quantum field theory.
 However, we will take an information-theoretic point of view and relate it to data processing inequalities for a certain class of channels with additive Gaussian noise, as well as to the rate of convergence in the second law of thermodynamics for Markov processes \cite{Mackey_book}.

 Consider a pair $(X,Y)$ of real-valued random variables that are related through the stochastic transformation

 for some $t \ge 0$, where the additive noise $Z \sim G$ is independent of $X$.
 For reasons that will become clear shortly, we will refer to the channel that implements the transformation \eqref{eq:OU_channel} for a given $t \ge 0$ as the {\em Ornstein--Uhlenbeck channel with noise parameter $t$} and denote it by $\OU(t)$.
 Similarly, we will refer to the collection of channels $\{ \OU(t) \}^\infty_{t=0}$ indexed by all $t \ge 0$ as the {\em Ornstein--Uhlenbeck channel family}.
-We immediately note the following properties: \begin{enumerate} \item $\OU(0)$ is the ideal channel, $Y = X$. \item If $X \sim G$, then $Y \sim G$ as well, for any $t$. \item Using the terminology of \cite[Chapter~4]{RiU_book}, the channel family $\{ \OU(t) \}^\infty_{t=0}$ is {\em ordered by degradation}: for any $t_1,t_2 \ge 0$ we have
+We immediately note the following properties: \begin{enumerate} \item $\OU(0)$ is the ideal channel, $Y = X$. \item If $X \sim G$, then $Y \sim G$ as well, for every $t$. \item Using the terminology of \cite[Chapter~4]{RiU_book}, the channel family $\{ \OU(t) \}^\infty_{t=0}$ is {\em ordered by degradation}: for every $t_1,t_2 \ge 0$ we have

-which is shorthand for the following statement: for any input random variable $X$, any standard Gaussian $Z$ independent of $X$, and any $t_1,t_2 \ge 0$, we can always find independent standard Gaussian random variables $Z_1,Z_2$ that are also independent of $X$, such that
+which is shorthand for the following statement: for every input random variable $X$, every standard Gaussian random variable $Z$ independent of $X$, and every $t_1,t_2 \ge 0$, we can always find independent standard Gaussian random variables $Z_1,Z_2$ that are also independent of $X$, such that

 where $\eqdist$ denotes equality of distributions.
 In other words, we can always define real-valued random variables $X,Y_1,Y_2,Z_1,Z_2$ on a common probability space $(\Omega,\cF,\pr)$, such that $Z_1,Z_2 \sim G$, $(X,Z_1,Z_2)$ are mutually independent,